awsdocs/aws-cost-management-user-guide/doc_source/price-notification.md

 1. For **Endpoint**, choose the format that you want to receive the notification in, such as Amazon SQS, Lambda, or email\.

 1. Choose **Create Subscription**\.

+**Important**
+If you get an error message Couldn't create subscription\.
+Error code: InvalidParameter \- Error message: Invalid parameter: TopicArn, it's likely that your Region is not set to **US East \(N\.
+Virginia\)**\.
+The billing metric data is stored in this Region, even for resources in other Regions\.
+Repeat the process with close attention to step 3\.